 More importantly for the Fed, experts say, is that wage growth continues to cool.
 Although a 50 basis point hike remains a possibility, the Fed is unlikely to reverse course in absence of evidence of a wage-price spiral, our experts note.

-With the February jobs report now a matter of record, we turned to economics, investment officers, portfolio managers and other pros for their thoughts on what the data means for markets, macroeconomics and monetary policy going forward.
+With the February jobs report now a matter of record, we turned to economists, investment officers, portfolio managers and other pros for their thoughts on what the data means for markets, macroeconomics and monetary policy going forward.
 Please see a selection of their commentary, sometimes edited for brevity or clarity, below.

 What the experts are saying